codio/knowledge/source/instructors/teaching/plagiarism.rst

 ..
 Note:: If you can export with the correct language extension (eg username.py or username.java) based on the file extensions so autodetection works.

 ..
-Note:: Manifest.csv does not work with online version.
+Note:: Manifest.csv does not work with online version but you can rename the csv file so Dolos can pick it up.

 .. _mossbundle: